aarron-lee/Maze-Life/README.md

 - Implement BFS traversal, and corresponding visual elements
 - Add finishing touches and visuals
 - If time allows, implement A* search

+## Credit

+User Icon made by https://www.flaticon.com/authors/chanut-is-industries from https://www.flaticon.com/ , is licensed by CC 3.0 BY